arpg/Documentation/Installation/README.md

 1. To this day, thrust, a library used by CUDA, can't be compiled with Clang and `libc++`, so that libraries that use CUDA (OpenCV, libfreenect2, Kangaroo) must be compiled either with Clang and `libstdc++` or GCC.
 2. Kangaroo requires a CUDA version <= 6.5.
 3. If you use GCC, it has been observed that CUDA works with GCC 4.6 but it does not with higher versions (4.7 or 4.8).
 Other libraries can use higher versions of GCC.
-4. The compiler used by default is `/usr/bin/cc` and `/usr/bin/c++, which are links to the real compiler binaries.
+4. The compiler used by default is `/usr/bin/cc` and `/usr/bin/c++`, which are links to the real compiler binaries.
 You can modify them to change the default compiler of the system.
 To check the compiler version, you can do:

         $ cc --version
         $ c++ --version

 5. For libraries that use CMake as building system, the compiler can be set during the configuration (running `ccmake`, after [t]oggling advanced mode).
 You are likely to set one of these sets of variables:

-  Clang with libstdc++:
+  Clang with `libstdc++`:
   * `CMAKE_CXX_COMPILER=/usr/bin/cc`
   * `CMAKE_CXX_FLAGS=-stdlib=libstdc++`
   * `CMAKE_C_COMPILER=/usr/bin/c++`